rkeatinggodfrey/ENY2890/03_Map_reads/readme.md

 ### (3) Defining R1 file names

-this line navigates into the reads directory you defined above as "reads_dir"
+This line navigates into the reads directory you defined above as "reads_dir"
 ```cd "$reads_dir"```

 This line lists all R1 files in the directory.
 This depends on the pattern of you file names.